ExpressLRS/Docs/docs/software/user-defines.md

 HOME_WIFI_PASSWORD
 ```

 These options set Home Network Access for your Wifi-enabled hardware.
-With these set, the devices will try connecting to your existing WiFi Network when you click on "(Wifi) Update" on the ExpressLRS Lua script (for some Tx Modules) or automatically after your set interval time.
+With these sets, the devices will try connecting to your existing WiFi Network when you click on "(Wifi) Update" on the ExpressLRS Lua script (for some Tx Modules) or automatically after your set interval time.
 Once the devices connect to your Home WiFi, the Update page can be accessed anywhere, from any device on the same network.
-Tx Module Wifi update page can be reached using the address http://elrs_tx.local, while receivers' update page can be reached via http://elrs_rx.local.
+The Tx Module Wifi update page can be reached using the address http://elrs_tx.local, while the receivers' update page can be reached via http://elrs_rx.local.

 Wifi mode will first try to connect to the network specified before falling back and creating a new wifi network.
-The Home Network can also be modified from the webui.
+The Home Network can also be modified from the website.

 ## Other Options